Korea 2015: return to the motherland

 King Sejong commissioned the creation of the Korean alphabet and is the most revered of all Korea’s kings.

 I was invited to speak at a press conference at the Turkish consulate in Seoul protesting the Istanbul police violence against participants in the Istanbul Pride Parade.

 In the morning, Larry Tung and I went to the Social Welfare Services office to film in front of the rock outside the SWS office.

-I was invited to give a presentation to members of Palestine Peace & Solidarity in South Korea 팔레스타인평화연대 at their July 7 meeting.
+The poster for my presentation to members of Palestine Peace & Solidarity in South Korea 팔레스타인평화연대 on my participation in the first US LGBTQ delegation tour of Palestine at their July 7 meeting (7.9.15)